IBM/charts/stable/ibm-odm-dev/README.md

 ### View the rules of the sample

-If the `internalDatabase.populateSampleData` parameter is set to true, a sample decision service is added to the H2 database in the Kubernetes cluster.
+If the `internalDatabase.populateSampleData` parameter is set to `true` and the persistence locale for Decision Center is set to  English (United States), a sample decision service is added to the H2 internal database in the Kubernetes cluster.
 The Loan Validation sample is a decision service that determines whether a borrower is eligible for a loan.
 The decision service validates transaction data, checks customer eligibility, assigns a score, and computes insurance rates that are based on the assigned score.

-**Note:** The persistence locale for Decision Center is set to `en_US`, which means that the project can be viewed only in English.
+**Note:** The persistence locale for Decision Center is set to English (United States), which means that the project can be viewed only in English.

 1. Log in to Decision Center /decisioncenter with odmAdmin/odmAdmin by opening the service in a browser.

 	> The first level of identification is the decision service.
 Rules are stored within rule projects contained in a decision service.
 A decision service contains one or more rule projects.
 Each rule project contains action rules and decision tables.
 The second level of identification is through branches.
 Decision Center uses branches to manage rules over time.

 2. Navigate to the Library tab, select the project then the release and browse Decision Artifacts to view the rules and make changes.

 ### Execute the sample decision service